ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 ![Edit user](../img/Admin_Dashboard/04_Admin_Dashboard_Options.png) <center>**Figure 11.** Edit user</center>

-This will open up a pop up window for confirmation.
-Clicking on Yes will delete the account and associated data.
+This will open a pop up window for confirmation.
+Clicking on *Yes* will delete the account and the associated data.

 ![Confirmation for deleting user](../img/Admin_Dashboard/12_Admin_Dashboard_Confirm_Delete.png) <center>**Figure 12.** Confirmation for deleting user</center>